Is it a better borough in Edinburgh?

 In stark contrast to yesterday, all went well, and I had a great day.
 I love Edinburgh, I was comfortable enough to stay out late and even walked home alone and in the dark.
 Ooh wild.

+Edinburgh then decided to rain on me during my walk back down.
+The experience was more authentic now.
 I wasn’t drenched, just a little damp, so I stopped at a wee Scotty pub for a traditional Haggis lunch because when in Rome, right!

 “Aah, what have I done to myself?
 That looks like something out of Jeffrey Dahmer’s deep freezer…I’m going to be sick.
 I wonder if it’s too late to change my order.
 Crap, they’ve probably started cooking it already.”
 Aargh 😩